 #2.
 Striker Concepts 00342 3000 Lm Motion-Activated Ceiling Light

-If nothing else, this system (check price on Amazon) is different in that it is not the traditional rectangular model.
-This is a tri-light model with adjustable heads.
+If nothing else, No products found. is different in that it is not the traditional rectangular model.
+This is a good tri-light model with adjustable heads.
 Installation is simple – all you do is remove an existing bulb, replace it with this tri-light system and screw it in.
 That really is all there is to it.

 And for those of you that are environmentally focused, you can get more light with less energy at 3,000 lumens at only 25 watts.
 The adjustable heads will allow you to focus the light in whichever areas you need.